-“Are you here with your family?”
-Jon asked, preventing Aryan from another ill-timed comment.
+“You mentioned you’re here with your family, right?”
+Jon asked, preventing Aryan from another rude comment.

-Fu Da’s black hair hung over his square eyebrows as he bowed his head, appearing almost as some wounded bird of prey.
+Da’s black hair hung over his square eyebrows as he bowed his head, appearing almost as some wounded bird of prey.
 “My mother is here.
-With me.
-I have no other family, though I once had a sister.
-She was killed when she was a kid.
+On political asylum with me.
+I once had a sister, but she was killed when she was a kid.
 My father is still in China.
 In prison.”

-He stopped and the others turned around.
-Spice was staring at the girl who climbed out of the bus.
+Spice was staring at a girl jumping down from a van.
 She had large, soulful eyes, thick curls that hung to her shoulders, and an exquisitely designed blue dress that picked up the color of the sky.
-The other four hadn’t noticed her at the airport, because she’d been the first in the van and had come from a different terminal.
 “Do you need help with…oh, ok…,” Aryan said as he watched her lift a heavy bag down as if it was a feather.
 She was thankful for the offer, but clung to her bag.
 She stepped down from the van, lightly, gracefully, like a ballet dancer, and she peered around at all the others gaping at her.

 It wasn’t that she was extremely out of the ordinary.
 She was, indeed, very beautiful, but it was the entire, worn-out yet sharp, intensely foreign air about her that was intriguing.
 She seemed almost oblivious to her own beauty, and not in a coquettish way, but rather as if she was honestly more used to punching men with her hand than letting them kiss it.
 Jon thought she looked like a queen from a fairytale.
 He blushed.

-Spice broke an envious silence, “What is your name?
-Where do you come from?
-Oh, and that dress is way too much for California or any school, for that matter.”
+Spice broke an envious silence, “Who are you and where are you from?
+That dress is way too much for California or any school, for that matter.”

 “I know,” Esmeralda said.
 “My father has absolutely no taste.
 Not in clothing his children, nor in choosing which women to leave.”
 It was strange for her to be this open, but a fortune teller had told her she’d make five new friends last week.
 She judged people in just a few seconds, and she had already decided that these five would do.

-“It seems you’re cool,” Aiko said, noticing Spice’s look.
-“Good energy is a good thing.
+Aiko noticed Spice’s look.
+“Good energy is a beautiful thing.
 Embrace it.
 Yes, jeans should be fine.”

-“I don’t actually have any jeans with me, but I have some money…” Esmeralda began.
+“I don’t actually have jeans, though I have some money,” Esmeralda said.

-“You can have some of mine,” Aiko said, a thick black braid swinging around her neck of its own accord.
+“You can have some of mine,” Aiko’s thick black braid swung around her neck of its own accord.
 “I have far too many.
 And I know what it’s like to be completely out of place, too.
 It was like that when we moved to the Falkland Islands from Hong Kong.”

-“What do you think of Aryan?”
-Spice asked, switching the conversation.
+“Looks like we’re all here and should head inside to wash up,” Spice switched the topic, pulling out keys.
 She was a little too sure that Esmeralda would look good in everything and she had liked getting attention for the first time.
 She didn’t want a gypsy girl to ruin that.